ydb-platform/ydb/ydb/docs/en/core/deploy/configuration/config.md

 ## Memory controller {#memory-controller}

 There are many components inside {{ ydb-short-name }} [database nodes](../../concepts/glossary.md#database-node) that utilize memory.
 Most of them need a fixed amount, but some are flexible and can use varying amounts of memory, typically to improve performance.
-If such components allocate more memory than is physically available, the operating system is likely to [terminate](https://en.wikipedia.org/wiki/Out_of_memory#Recovery) the entire {{ ydb-short-name }} node, which is undesirable.
+If such components allocate more memory than is physically available, the operating system is likely to [terminate](https://en.wikipedia.org/wiki/Out_of_memory#Recovery) the entire {{ ydb-short-name }} process, which is undesirable.
 The memory controller's goal is to allow {{ ydb-short-name }} to avoid out-of-memory situations while still efficiently using the available memory.

 Examples of components managed by the memory controller: